16 Healthy Chopped Salad Recipes That Are Anything but Boring

 Chopped Chef's Salad

-You should always have a good chef’s salad recipe in your repertoire, so keep this one handy.
+It's good to have a delicious chef’s salad recipe in your repertoire, so keep this one handy.
 It’s a simple salad recipe, but fresh ingredients like chopped cucumbers, tomatoes, and romaine make it a tasty treat.
-And thanks to chopped turkey breast and hard-cooked eggs, it has enough protein to keep you going for hours (21 grams!).
+And thanks to chopped turkey breast (use leftovers if you have them!) and hard-cooked eggs, it 21 grams of protein to keep you going for hours.

 Southwest-Style Salad with Pickled Jalapeño Dressing

-Taco night just might get replaced with salad night!
-This Southwest-style chopped salad is loaded with so many other tasty ingredients, you might lose track of the lettuce.
-Spicy chicken, red cabbage, avocado, corn, and grape tomatoes are just a few!
+This Southwest-style chopped salad is loaded with so many delicious ingredients, you just might lose track of the lettuce.
+Spicy chicken, red cabbage, avocado, corn, and grape tomatoes are just a few.
 And instead of croutons, keep the Southwest theme going by sprinkling your salad with broken tortilla chips.

 Chopped Green Salad

-You can never get enough greens!
-This easy chopped salad recipe is loaded with spinach, cucumbers, broccoli, green beans, and edamame.
+This easy chopped salad recipe is loaded with greens such as spinach, cucumbers, broccoli, green beans, and edamame.
 That’s a ton of veggies, but they sure are tasty, especially with a fresh herb dressing drizzled on top.
-You can also sneak a serving of fruit into this salad while sticking to the “green” theme by mixing in halved green grapes.
+You'll get a generous helping of vitamins A and K here as well as calcium.
+We also snuck in a serving of fruit into this salad while sticking to the “green” theme by mixing in green grapes.

 Fresh Taco Salad

-Bring on the spicy!
 This zesty taco salad recipe has a hint of heat thanks to fresh jalapeño pepper slices sprinkled throughout.
-Of course, that’s not the only attraction—it also has fresh corn, tomatoes, avocado, and black beans on top of a bed of mixed salad greens.
+Of course, that’s not the only attraction.
+It also has fresh corn, tomatoes, avocado, and black beans on top of a bed of mixed salad greens.
+If you want this salad to become an even more filling meal, try adding some cooked chicken breast to it!
 Drizzle everything with cilantro ranch dressing, then dive in fork-first.

 Chopped Holiday Salad

-This chopped salad recipe is certainly special enough to save for the holidays, but there’s also no reason why you can’t make it all year-round.
-If you’re serving it for the holidays, the ingredients—green sweet peppers and cucumbers, red radicchio and radishes, white feta cheese—make a festive, gorgeous combination combination (especially when you line them up in rows).
-For the best flavors, make this salad up to 24 hours in advance and let the veggies soak in the dressing in the fridge.
+This fresh chopped salad recipe is certainly special enough to serve during the holidays, but there’s also no reason why you can’t make it all year-round.
+The ingredients (green peppers, cucumber, red radicchio, and radishes) make it a festive and healthy holiday treat for less than 200 calories per serving.
+For the best flavors, make this salad ahead of time (up to 24 hours) and let the veggies soak in the dressing in the fridge.

-If you’re serving chopped salad to a crowd, make it a row salad, too!
-Arranging each ingredient in a line on a platter makes for a gorgeous, mouthwatering salad that everyone will be clamoring to try.
+If you’re serving a fresh chopped salad to a crowd, make it a row salad.
+Arranging each ingredient in a line on a platter makes for a gorgeous salad that everyone will be clamoring to try.
 For this recipe, we used iceberg lettuce, cucumbers, mushrooms, and other fresh veggies, but you can easily sub in your favorites (or whatever you find at your local farmers market).